naueramant/auskema/README.md

-An Aarhus University schedule reader for the terminal.
+Yet another Aarhus University schedule reader... but for the terminal!